Triasmus/MapResizer/README.md

 ﻿# MapResizer
-1. Choose the map

-2. Select the top-left vertex and then the bottom-right vertex of a single grid square somewhere in the top-left of the map
+1. Make sure the image you want to resize is in the same directory as MapResizer.html

+2. Select the image with the "Choose File" button

+3. Three clicks on the image

+3a.
+First click should be the most upper-left vertex you can clearly see

+3b.
+Second click should be the vertex diagonally down-right of the previous click

-3. Select the farthest bottom-right vertex you can see
+3c.
+Third click should be the most bottom-right vertex you can clearly see (for best results)

-3. input pixel width per cell of resized map (default 50)
+NOTE: No matter what, each click needs to be farther down and farther right than the previous click

-4. Click Save to save the resized image
+4. [optional] Change the size of grid you want the resized image to have

+5. Click the "Download!" button

 # How it does it

 For each axis

-int newPixelWidth = 50 (or other user input);
+newCellSize = 50 (or other user input);

-int approxCellWidth = xSecondClick - xFirstClick;
+approxCellSize = SecondClickPos - FirstClickPos;

-int canvasSize = xThirdClick - xFirstClick;
+canvasSize = ThirdClickPos - FirstClickPos;

-{

-int xCells = round(canvasSize / approxCellWidth);

-int newCanvasSize = xCells * newPixelWidth;

-double xResizePercent = 100 * (newCanvasSize/canvasSize)

-OR

-double xResizePercent = 100 * (round(canvasSize/approxCellWidth) * newPixelWidth)/canvasSize
+double ResizePercent = (round(canvasSize/approxCellSize) * newCellSize)/canvasSize

-}

 It might look like canvasSize can be canceled out, but it really can't because of the rounding that needs to happen.

+The third click needs to be as far down as we can go so that the error from trying to eyeball where to click is smaller.

 # Sample Map